yeze322/botframework-sdk/Orchestrator/README.md

 ## Limitations

-**Important**:
-Orchestrator is limited to intents only.
+* Orchestrator is limited to intents only.
 Entity definitions are ignored and no entity extraction is performed during recognition.
+* Only English language recognition is available in this preview release.
-Only the *default* base model is available to Orchestrator solutions.
+* Only the *default* base model is available to Orchestrator solutions.

 ## Additional Reading